How to List Your House For Sale

 How to Create a Great Home Listing Description

 The home description should be detailed but concise.
 Experts recommend that 250 words are a good target for most homes.
 Avoid subjective language and stick to the concrete; for instance, “lovely exterior” isn’t as useful as “wrap-around porch.”

 Certain words have power no matter where they’re used.
 Experts say “beautiful” is always an important word to use.
 “Open” is also a key descriptor, whether it refers to the house’s flow, a bedroom, or the yard.
 Another useful phrase is “well-maintained.”
 If there are parts of the house that have been well-maintained the implication is that the entire house has.

 List Your Home’s Major Selling Points:

 Separate from the home description should be a bulleted list of the home’s major selling points.
 These could include the school district, eco-friendly features of the home, recent renovations, new brand-name appliances, and local amenities like parks, restaurants, and shopping.
 Remember, location sells homes.

 Photography & Visual Assets:

 When it comes to selling your home, hiring a professional stager and having the home professionally photographed is typically well worth the expense.
 Professional photographs look great online and in print, but there are much more options when it comes to the visual marketing of the home.

-Virtual Tours have been around for some time now, and if you’ve looked at homes online, then you’ve most likely seen them.
-Poorly done, a virtual tour seems just like a power-point slide show, but a properly designed one can give the buyer a real sense of your home as a whole.
-Additionally, many photographers today employ drones.
-Using the drone, a photographer can take aerial shots of the home to give the buyer a better sense of the surrounding neighborhood.
-Drones can also take video of the home, and record a true virtual tour.
+Virtual tours have been around for some time now, and if you’ve looked at homes online you’ve most likely seen them.
+Poorly done, a virtual tour can seem more like a slide show, but a properly designed one can give the buyer a real sense of the home’s entirety.
+Additionally, many photographers today employ the use of drones.
+Using a drone, a photographer can take aerial stills and video of the home to give buyers a better sense of the surrounding neighborhood.